A Chiastic Reconfiguration Of Joel

 [d] vs 8 "Your sons and daughters will be sold to the people of Judah; they will be sold to the Sabeans, a nation out of reach" instead of "I will sell your sons and daughters to the people of Judah, and they will sell them to the Sabeans, a nation far away".

-[e] vs 18 "wadi" instead of "valley".
+[h] vs 18 "wadi" instead of "valley".

-[f] vs 19 "because they have attacked the people of Judah, and because they have shed innocent blood in their land " instead of "because of violence done to the people of Judah, in whose land they shed innocent blood".
+[j] vs 19 "because they have attacked the people of Judah, and because they have shed innocent blood in their land " instead of "because of violence done to the people of Judah, in whose land they shed innocent blood".

-[g] vs 21 "For I will cleanse the blood of those I have not cleansed" instead of 'Shall I leave their innocent blood unavenged?
-No, I will not”'.
+[l] vs 21 "And I will avenge their blood which I have not avenged, For the LORD dwells in Zion." instead of 'Shall I leave their innocent blood unavenged?
+No, I will not.”
+The LORD dwells in Zion!'.
+Based on the NASB.

 3. Building the reconfigured text